christroutner/ipfs-coord/README.md

 # ipfs-coord

 This is a JavaScript npm library built on top of [js-ipfs](https://github.com/ipfs/js-ipfs).
-This library will help IPFS peers coordinate, discover a common interest, and then stay connected around that interest.
+This library will help IPFS peers discover a common interest, coorindate around that interest, and then stay connected around that interest.
 It primarily uses IPFS pubsub channels for communication, circuit relays for censorship resistance, and Bitcoin Cash for end-to-end encryption and payments.
 This library will automatically track peers, connect to them through circuit-relays, and end-to-end encrypt all communication with each node.

 2/7/2020:
 This library has proven out the concept, and is in the process of being refined.
 Tests are being written, and it's shooting for 100% test coverage, before too many new features are added.